root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 ### Cluster

-A cluster is a set of **pages** that contain all the data belonging to a certain entry range.
+A cluster is a set of **pages** that contain all the data belonging to an entry range.
 The data set is partitioned in clusters.
 A typical cluster size is tens to hundreds of megabytes.